ScreenX

 ScreenX is a panoramic film format which presents films with an expanded, dual-sided, 270-degree screens projected on the walls in a theater.
-First introduced in 2012, it is created by CJ 4DPLEX, a subsidiary of the CJ CGV group which also created the 4DX motion-theater technology, which, in fact, uses a similar logo and combines both formats, known as "4DX Screen".
-Co-developed by KAIST, it is considered a "sideways" version of IMAX and a presumed competitor to streaming platforms such as Netflix.
-In addition to films, the ScreenX theater also shows advertisements filmed or converted for the format.
+First debuted in 2012, it is designed by CJ 4DPLEX, a subsidiary of the CJ CGV group, which also designed the 4DX motion-theater technology.
+A combination of both formats is known as Ultra 4DX.

 As of 2022, the theater technology is installed in 364 screens in 37 countries.

-Technical aspects
+Overview

-Like for IMAX films, in order to match the length of the entire tri-screen theater, ScreenX films are formatted either through pre-production (shooting) or post-production (converting).
+Like for IMAX films, to match the length of the entire multi-screen theater, ScreenX films are formatted either during filming in production or converted in post-production.
 A film shot for ScreenX is typically shot with three cameras.
 The process is done through scene selecting, archiving, delivering assets, color grading, and mastering before distribution to theaters.

-The majority of films produced for ScreenX are live-action films, mostly from South Korea and Asia, and only a few animated films (as well as family films) are ever shown in/produced for the format.
-Despite its innovation, the technology has been rarely produced for Hollywood-studio films due to the complexity of the additional computer animation work as side footage.
-Lee Jae-seon, who worked for the ScreenX version of King Arthur: Legend of the Sword at G-node, said that, "It is not easy to create Hollywood blockbuster CG work in Korea, but it is meaningful because we created Hollywood blockbuster CG work for ScreenX.”
-Additionally, films were initially shown only in selected locations due to the lack of partners at the time.
+Most ScreenX films are live-action, mostly from Asia, particularly South Korea.
+Only select animated films are ever produced for the format.
+The technology has been rarely produced for Hollywood studio films due to the complexity of the additional CGI work as side footage.
+Lee Jae-seon, who collaborated for the ScreenX version of King Arthur: Legend of the Sword at G-node, said that, "It is not easy to create Hollywood blockbuster CGI work in Korea, but it is meaningful because we created Hollywood blockbuster CGI work for ScreenX.”
+Films were initially shown only in selected locations due to the lack of partners at the time.